-Let's Work was the second single from Prince's fourth album Controversy.
+Let's Work was the third single (second in the US and the UK) from Prince's fourth album Controversy.
 It was released three months after the album, and received release in North America and Europe.
-The b-side, Ronnie Talk To Russia, was also taken from Controversy.
+The b-side, Ronnie, Talk To Russia, was also taken from Controversy.

 The North American 12" versions instead included Gotta Stop (Messin' About), which had previously been released as a stand-alone single in European territories.